Jager-yoo/Spiderversify/README.md

 Inspired by the distinctive visual style of the animation "Spider-Man: Spider-Verse series" by Sony Pictures,
 <br> `Spiderversify` brings a Spider-Verse like glitching effect to your SwiftUI views.

+### ✨ More charming glitching effects are planned for release.
+Stay tuned!

 <br>

 <p align="leading">